PAUL34913/msp1-cv/README.md

 ### Index page section landing positions

 -   Landing positions from anchor links between single page sections vary between browser so that the pages are slightly out of line if you click directly from one link to another.

 **Not Fixed**

-### Home navbar link

--   When on the contact form page, the home navbar link stops working on the form page since adding new validation with bootstrap and javascript.

-**Not Fixed**